10 Solutions to fix App Crashes and Keep Apps Running: For Apple iPhone, Samsung Galaxy, LG, Lenovo and Sony Xperia smartphones

 How to Fix

-The key thing to remember is that your app is a single entity in a larger ecosystem and you must think about many other resource-hungry factors in addition to your own prized creation.
-Bear in mind that many users won’t have the high-end phones that developers possess, and memory allocation problems are common.
+It’s important to remember that your app is a single entity in a larger ecosystem and you must think about many other resource-hungry factors in addition to your own creation.
+Bear in mind that many users won’t have the high-end phones that developers usually possess, and memory allocation problems are common.

 When managing large view hierarchies, you may also want to get rid of views that are hidden or off-screen.
 The most prominent example is lists and tables; you need to be careful with these if you want to recycle views properly.